-This muscle is quite important for stabilising your hip and preventing your knees rolling inwards, and when weakened by an over-tight IT band can be the cause of many painful problems, including medial knee pain, anterior knee pain and even lower back pain.
+This muscle is quite important for stabilising your hip and preventing your knees rolling inwards, and when weakened or fatigued can be the cause of many painful problems, including medial knee pain, anterior knee pain and even lower back pain.

 In runners, this is one of the biggest causes of patellar tendonitis or Achilles tendon injuries.